Kailash Yatra Fixed Departure Date 2026 Click Here

 Important Information for the Kathmandu Day Tour

-The Kathmandu Day Tour is a once-in-a-lifetime experience in Nepal’s prominent city and a great way to travel over the country’s history and religious significance.
+The Kathmandu Day Tour is a once-in-a-lifetime experience in Nepal’s prominent city.
+It is a great way to explore the country’s history and religious significance.
 Indeed, the journey is ideal in all ways, but travelers must consider the following information while planning to take the tour:

 Major Attractions

 Selecting major attractions to ensure you visit prominent areas within a one-day tour in Kathmandu is essential.
-There is no objective in visiting areas that offer no significance or major attractions.
-Thus, before choosing the trip, travelers must choose an itinerary that includes visiting prominent areas, including religious and cultural sites.
+There is no objective in visiting areas that offer no significance.
+Do not worry; the Kathmandu Day Tour covers all the major attractions in the city.
+It covers visiting all prominent areas, including religious and cultural sites.
+You will see the UNESCO World Heritage Sites: Monkey Temple, Kathmandu Durbar Square, Patan Durbar Square, and Bouddhanath Stupa.

 Entry Fee